fsprojects/FSharpPlus/README.md

 2) The type that represent the abstraction: This will be a "dummy" type implemented as an empty Type or a single case DU with a single method which will be overloaded.
 Examples of these types are Functor, Monad, Monoid, etc. From now on and in order to differentiate from (1) we will call this Type the Type Method.

-As you can see Type Methods are similar to Haskell's Type Classes but with a single method.
+As you can see this 'Type Methods' abstraction is similar to Haskell's Type Classes but with a single method.

 How to use FsControl